 Supermarkets with Gluten-Free Items

-Also, many of these large supermarket chains have their own line of gluten-free products, which are usually a lot cheaper, but that’s not to say that GF products are expensive in Italy.
-They are fairly cheap compared to gluten-free products in the states.
+Also, many of these large supermarket chains have their own line of gluten-free products, which are usually a lot cheaper, but that’s not to say that gluten-free products are expensive in Italy.
+They are fairly cheap compared to gluten-free products in the USA.

 If you are looking for a specific gluten-free brand and none of the large supermarkets carry it, you can probably find it at one of the dedicated gluten-free supermarkets listed below.